Package Leaflet: Information for the User

 Warnings and precautions

-Other medications and GLIADEL implant
+Other medicines and GLIADEL implant

 Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

-Gliadel implant should only be used in adults.
+GLIADEL implant should only be used in adults.

 During clinical trials, the following side effects were observed in patients, which were similar to those observed in patients undergoing brain tumor surgery without GLIADEL implant placement.

-Very frequent: may affect more than 1 in 10 patients
+Very common: may affect more than 1 in 10 patients

 Depression